Vidyasagar883/SQL_Retail_Sales_Project/README.md

 ## Author - Vidyasagar Panugothu

-This project is part of my portfolio, showcasing the SQL skills essential for data analyst and DBMS roles.
+This project is part of my portfolio, showcasing the SQL and Power BI skills essential for data analyst and DBMS roles.